imtiazjava/Master_Code/README.md

     }
 }
 ====================================================================================
+Program: FOP_6
+Language: Java
+Level   	   : Basic
+Module   : Fundamental of Programming
+Topic        : Control Statements
+Problem Statement:

-FOP_6: For a given method write a logic which returns the least number among two numbers by using following specifications.
+For a given method write a logic which returns the least number among two numbers by using following specifications.

 Specifications: The value returned by the method getLeastNum() is determined by the following rules: